3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 on the `SenseManager`.
 In order to ensure that the `Dispose` is called, it is wise to place the method call inside of a class destructor or to initialize the `SenseManager` in a `using` block.

+### Microsoft Kinect

+The Microsoft Kinect is a rectangular sensor that can provide both depth and color data.
+Much like the Intel® RealSense™ 3D camera, its SDK also includes prebuilt computer vision algorithms in addition to the standard camera interface functionality.
+It also shares the disadvantage of needing to be tethered via USB to the main computing device.
+The current mode of the Kinect sensor has the additional disadvantage of needing an adapter for use with a laptop.
+This increases the cost of the device as well as marginally increasing the complexity of the set up for the user.

+### Final Decision

+Our main decision was choosing between the Intel® RealSense™ 3D Camera and the Microsoft Kinect.
+Both sensors had many of the same advantages and disadvantages.
+The differentiating factor between the two was the size of the sensor and the cost of the sensors.
+The Intel® RealSense™ Camera was marginally cheaper and we felt that its smaller size provided us with more flexibility as to mounting options.
+The primary benefits we saw the camera providing were the affordability of the device, the included API, and the handheld usability.
+The device costs approximately
+\$100, which achieves a greater level of accessibility that we wanted to provide with our tool.
+The handheld usability means that camera can be aimed easily and moved around the workspace as needed.
+Although the USB tethering of the device could make certain angles difficult, the user of a rotating platform or a mobile computing device could be used to minimize this difficulty.
+The use of such solutions would allow images to be captured from every angle which is necessary for the computer vision algorithms that we will implement to process the data.

 ## Computer Vision Research